siavcom/web-ones-technology/README.md

 - optionGroup.
 Option group input.
 - textLabel.
 Text label.

-## TypeScript component
+## TypeScript components

+ TypeScript components are components that are written in TypeScript.

- TypeScript components has to be in a TypeScrip container component (Form, container or another component ) except Form component.
+ This components has to be in a TypeScript container component (Form, container or another component ) except Form component.

- Each component commonly is made for a simple file in a page Form pages/clientForm/index.vue   // This is Only file of the form.
-Never change this file pages/clientForm/ThisForm.ts // Principal form pages/clientForm/component1.ts // component 1 pages/clientForm/component2.ts // component 2
-        .
-        .
-        .
-  pages/clientForm/severalComponents.ts // component n

-  Example of a component
+  Example of a component :

 `// Clase : dic_dat`
 `// Descripcion : tipo de mantenimiento del diccionario de datos`